Codecademy/docs/content/swift/concepts/arrays/terms/firstindexof/firstIndexOf.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.firstIndexOf()`** method in Swift returns the index of the first element in an array that fulfills a specified condition.
+The **`.firstIndex()`** method in Swift returns the index of the first element in an array that fulfills a specified condition.
 If no element satisfies the condition, it returns `nil`.

 ## Syntax